Meri Aashiqui Tum Se Hi: Plot

-Ishaani Joshi and Ranveer Vaghela have been childhood friends for twenty years as Ranveer's father Kailash is the driver of Ishaani's step-father Harshad Parekh.
+Ishaani Parekh and Ranveer Vaghela have been childhood friends for twenty years as Ranveer's father Kailash is the driver of Ishaani's step-father Harshad Parekh.
 As they both grow up together, Ranveer loves Ishaani, but was hesitatant to confess it due to their parents' background difference, and thus remains only her best friend.
 Later they have a fallout and misunderstandings lead them to separate.

 2 years later

-Ranveer is a successful businessman engaged to Ritika Zaveri, the daughter of a wealthy jeweller.
-Ishaani's family is now poor, facing financial crisis due to Harshad's death.
-To save her family's dignity, Ranveer who still loves Ishaani, leaves Ritika and marries her.
-Later he is falsely accused for Chirag murder.
-However Ishaani takes the blame instead but by doing this she breaks Ranveer's trust.

 6 months later

 Ishaani is saved by Ranveer's friend, lawyer Shikhar Mehra who loves her.
-Ritika, posing as Ranveer's wife lives in Vaghela house.
+Ritika, posing as Ranveer's wife lives in Vaghela mansion.
 Ishaani gets shattered due to her mother Falguni's sudden death.
 As Ranveer learns the past truth he wants Ishaani back, who rejects him and decides to marry Shikhar.
 Ritika stabs Ishaani after revealing her true self that she killed Falguni.
 Ishaani recovers as Shikhar rescues her.
 Finally, Ritika gets exposed and jailed.
 Ranveer and Ishaani unite, clearing all misunderstandings.

 It is revealed that Ranveer had a twin brother Milan whom Kailash gave up for adoption when they were in dire need of money after Ranveer had met with a serious accident during their childhood.
 Milan hates and vows to snatch everything from Ranveer.
 His motives are exposed later too as he commits suicide.
 Ritika is bailed and joins hands with Nirbhay Singh Ahlawat, who blames and wants revenge on Ranveer for his wife's death and sister Naina's paralysis.

 Naina falls in love with Ranveer, who proves Nirbhay that he didn't kill his wife Pooja.
 Nirbhay apologizes to Ishaani and Ranveer.
 Ritika escapes.
 Ishaani and Ranveer finally unite.